 But Patara existed over three thousand years ago, according to the Hittite inscription found at Yalburt: “Having reached the mountain of Patara, the King dedicating offerings to the gods, erected stelae and builds the front speakers to declare that neither his father nor any of his predecessors had gone as far as him in this country of Lukka”.
-This sentence ends the story of a series of military operations of the upstream cities of Xanthos, leaves no doubt about the location of the city of Patara, which will remain a maritime terminal until the Roman period.
+This sentence ends the story of a series of military operations of the upstream cities of Xanthos, leaves no doubt about the location of Patara, which will remain a maritime terminal until the Roman period.

 In addition, with that text, we can concluded that this country of Lukka, had become, 1000 years later, Lycia, with, however, a varied perimeter over time.
-At its peak, around 1250 BC, it incorporated the cities of Caria, Phrygia and Pisidia.
+At its peak, around 1250 BC, it incorporated the towns of Caria, Phrygia and Pisidia.

 My notes of veracity :